 Understanding What is at Stake

-- Understanding the relative amounts of water needed for different kinds of mining operations help governments make decisions over the shared use of water infrastructure.
+Understanding the relative amounts of water needed for different kinds of extractive operations will help governments make decisions regarding the shared use of water infrastructure.

-- An important first step for mining and oil and gas sector operators is a proper assessment of existing water resources (both availability and renewability) and infrastructure where the project will be.
+An important first step for mining and oil and gas project operators is to thoroughly assess existing water resources (in terms of both availability and renewability) and infrastructure where a proposed project will be located.

 - A Framework to Approach Shared Use of Mining-Related Infrastructure (Nicolas Maennling, Alpa Shah, Sophie Thomashausen, Perrine Toledano)

-- Mapping the Oil and Gas Industry to the Sustainable Development Goals: An Atlas (IPIECA, International Finance Corporation, United Nations Development Programme)
+- Mapping the Oil and Gas Industry to the Sustainable Development Goals: An Atlas (International Petroleum Industry Environmental Conservation Association, International Finance Corporation, United Nations Development Programme)

 Oil and gas operations can also be water-intensive depending on the methods of extraction.
-An example of this is when enhanced recovery techniques are used in heavy crude oil extraction and in the extraction of unconventional tar sands and shale gas.
-The World Bank Group infographic below shows the differences in water use depending on the type of oil and gas extraction:
+For example, enhanced recovery techniques used in heavy crude oil extraction and in the extraction of unconventional tar sands and shale gas require particularly significant volumes of water.
+Figure 2 depicts the differences in water use depending on the type of oil and gas extraction.

-An important initial step for both the mining and oil and gas sector is a proper assessment of existing water resources and infrastructure where the project will be.
+An important initial step for extractive companies is to make a proper assessment of existing water resources and infrastructure where a potential project will be located.
 In terms of water resources, information is required about the available water sources and their renewability.
-This information could include the annual projected rainfall and/or recharge capacity of any underground aquifers, the current and projected demands on those water resources, and the impact of the extractive industry companies’ operations on those water resources in relation to their stated water requirements.
-In terms of an operation’s freshwater dependency, at one end, companies either source all their water from freshwater sources (underground or surface water), or at the other end they source their water from other sources (recycled water, seawater, wastewater etc.).
+This information might include the annual projected rainfall and/or recharge capacity of any underground aquifers, the current and projected demands on those water resources, and the impact of the extractive companies’ operations on those water resources in relation to their stated water requirements.
+In terms of an operation’s freshwater dependency, at one end, companies either source all their water from freshwater sources (underground or surface water), or at the other end source all their water from other sources (recycled water, seawater, wastewater etc.).

-The table below describes the reasons why an extractive industry project will choose to position itself between these two ends:
+Table 1 describes the reasons why an extractive project might choose to position itself between these two ends:

-If a company decides to use its own infrastructure to source water, choosing which water resource to use will be influenced by factors including the volume of water needed, the availability of fresh water resources, local laws, and any corporate-wide policy an extractive industry project or operation may be subject to.
+If a company decides to use its own infrastructure to source water, choosing which water resource to use will be influenced by factors including the volume of water needed, the availability of freshwater resources, local laws, and any corporate-wide policy an extractive project or operation may be subject to.